-HUNTINGTON BEACH, CALIFORNIA -- This is the letter I wrote in response to getting involved in a class action lawsuit against Bank of American.
-It is as follows, it is quite lengthy.... and that is not all either...
+HUNTINGTON BEACH, CALIFORNIA -- This is the letter I wrote in response to getting involved in a class action lawsuit against Bank of America.
+It is as follows, it is quite lengthy... and that is not all either...
+Sent March 3, 2009.

 For one thing, why did no flags go up at the bank, which had been handling my little $700 a month payday to payday account which had, for several years, never contained more than $1000 at any given time when I suddenly had a credit against that account for five times that amount?
 Shouldn't that have told them that something was amiss here?

 Instead I get an email this morning (11/7) stating that there was a "problem" with my on line bill pay and to check my internal mail account.
 I almost ignored it because it looked like another one of the phishing scams where the perpetrators pretend to be BofA that come in my mail from time to time.
 For some reason, I decided to take this one seriously but by signing into my account normally, not by clicking the link in the email.

 On the way through the web site to do this I looked at my bill pay payment record and saw immediately what had happened.
 I fired off an email reply immediately telling them that someone has dropped a decimal point somewhere and that the actual amount of the payment was $55.84.
 No answer.

 These people had alerted me via email to a problem gave me instructions on what to do to take care of the problem, and I had promptly followed those instructions by explaining the true state of affairs.
 That should have been the end of it and at the very MOST, I should MAYBE have had a single overdraft fee although I still contend that they could just as easily have flubbed this one as me.